-If you sign the "Authorization for Release of Maternal/Child Information to the City of Ottawa, Healthy Babies, Healthy Children Program" form, a nurse from the Public Health Unit may contact you by telephone within a few days of going home.
-If you do not receive a call but would like to speak to a public health nurse, call 613-580-6744.
-This line is open to call from Monday to Friday from 8:30 a.m. to 4:30 p.m.
+If you sign the "Authorization for Release of Maternal/Child Information to the City of Ottawa, Healthy Babies, Healthy Children Program" form, a nurse from Ottawa Public Health may call you about support after you go home based on your needs.
+You can always speak to a Public Health Nurse at a Parenting in Ottawa drop-in, located across the City, 7 days a week.
+For more information on dropin availability use the Public Health QR codes located in the "More Patient Information" section of this booklet to access the websites.

 If you live in Quebec, your signed authorization will be sent to the closest Centre Local De Services Communautaires (CLSC).
 You will be contacted by a CLSC Nurse to plan a postnatal follow-up.